 - Schooling the imagination. by Todd Oppenheimer, The Atlantic Monthly, September 1999.
 For a balanced and readable overview of Waldorf schooling we recommend this article from The Atlantic Monthly.
 The author visits a number of schools, gives an overview of the education and talks to educators not affiliated with Waldorf.

 - A Silicon Valley School That Doesn’t Compute. by Matt Ritchel, The New York Times, October 22, 2011.
 Although Waldorf schools are inherently low-tech, many families in Silicon Valley flock to them.

 - Waldorf Education: Grades 1-8 (a brief overview)from The Association of Waldorf Schools of North America.
 For a fuller listing of the elementary curriculum please look at our curriculum listing .

-- A Look at Waldorf and Montessori Education in the Early Childhood Programs.
-Parents often wonder about the differences between a Waldorf Education and one based on the Montessori philosophy; this article describes some of the differences in the curriculum of Pre-Kindergarten and Kindergarten programs.
+- A look at differences between Waldorf and Montessori education.
+Parents often wonder about the differences between a Waldorf Education and one based on the Montessori philosophy; this article describes some of the differences in the curriculum at each stage of schooling.